shibing624/ChatGPT-API-server/README.md

 ### 1. OpenAI account registration

 Go to [OpenAI Registration Page](https://beta.openai.com/signup) to create an account.
-For OpenAI Access denied Country, refer to this [tutorial](https://www.pythonthree.com/register-openai-chatgpt/) You can receive a verification code through a virtual phone number.

 After creating an account, go to the [API Management Page](https://beta.openai.com/account/api-keys) create an API Key and save it.
 Later, you need to configure this key in the project.

+> For OpenAI Access denied Country(like China), refer to this [tutorial](https://www.pythonthree.com/register-openai-chatgpt/) You can receive a verification code through a virtual phone number.

 ### 2. Install dependencies